yuriever/Yurie-Math/Kernel/Math/Usage.md

 <!-- Deprecation.wl -->

-* `#!wl collectDerivative` - collect by derivatives.

-* `#!wl syntacticNegativeQ` - syntacticNegativeQ[expr]: test whether the expression is syntactically negative.

-* `#!wl relationPowerPhase` - relationPowerPhase[base, expanded, expanded2, sign]: generate transformation rule for separating the power factor.
-Info[base]: the power base.
-Info[expanded]: the numerator factors to separate.
-Info[expanded2]: the denominator factors to separate.
-This argument is optional.
-Info[sign]: the phase direction.
-Default[sign]: 1.

 * `#!wl label2` - label2[var, lab]: variant of label with Symbol as head.

 * `#!wl labelRange` - labelRange[var, range, head]: join the variable(s) and labels in the range using the specified head.
 Default[head]: Function.
 Example: labelRange[x, 3] gives x[1], x[2], x[3].